-Obtain an IGTF personal certificate;
+Obtaining an IGTF personal certificate;

-Set-up a virtual organization (VO) or join an existing one;
+Set-up a virtual organization (VO) or join an existing one after approval;

-Have the VO enabled in the resources, and use resources.
+Have the VO enabled in the distributed infrastructure, and use the resources.

 Although EGI has processes and solutions to overcome these barriers, to some users the overhead associated is enough to discourage and make them look for alternatives, in most of the cases these new users are looking for quick access to resources to cope with their deadlines.

-Recognising the need for simpler and more harmonised access for users of the LTOS, the EGI community started to designed a prototype for a new platform to support these users and to reduce, if not eliminate, the mentioned barriers.
+Recognising the need for simpler and more harmonised access for users of the LTOS, a prototype for a new platform was designed including ad-hoc processes and policies, to support these users and to reduce, if not eliminate, the abovementioned barriers.
 The platform main features are:

-Username/password user authentication
+User authentication via home username/password.

-Use a catch-all virtual organization, the LTOS VO, to support all the users of the platform
+Use of a pre-existing ad-hoc catch-all Virtual Organization, the LTOS VO, to support all the users of the platform.

-Aggregate an initial pool of resources already configured to support the LTOS VO
+Pre-allocation of a centrally managed resource pool, which can be allocated to users via grants, and which is pre-configured to support the LTOS VO.

 This LTOS platform allows individual researchers and small research teams to perform compute and data-intensive simulations on large, distributed networks of computers in a user friendly way.

 The platform, besides the technical services, aims to create communication channels between EGI and the NGIs who have already implemented processes and services for the national LTOS users, and who could better support their users.
-Through the platforms users will be able to get in contact with the user support of related NGIs, in case the use case could be better supported locally.
+Through the LTOS platform, users will be able to get in contact with the user support teams of the respective NGI, in case the use case could be better supported locally.

-This document provides an overview of the architecture of the LTOS platform, the components and the interactions, the processes that support the workflows and how its modular nature can evolve to expand the services offered to the users.
+This document provides an overview of the architecture of the LTOS platform and its integrated services, the components and the interactions, the processes that support the workflows and how its modular nature can evolve to expand the services offered to the users.

-In summary the LTOS platforms is designed to be an almost zero barriers access to the EGI services.
+In summary the LTOS platforms is designed to be an almost zero-barrier access to the EGI services.

 Architecture of the Long Tail of science Platform